 Superconductors.ORG herein reports the discovery of a new YBCO variant with resistive Tc near 104 Kelvin and a most unusual transition curve.
 The compound has the formula Y2Ba5Cu8O17 or "Y258".
 No new elements were added to the original YBCO mix.

-The above left plot1 shows a resistance-v-temperature graph of the new material alongside standard YBCO.
+The above left plot shows a resistance-v-temperature graph of the new material alongside a plot of standard YBCO.
 Its transition to a superconductive state has a very gradual resistance drop when compared to pristine YBCO.

 Below is a plot of Y257, which was the prototype for this discovery.
 Its response curve is conventional, but with a lower Tc near 96K.

 The magnetization curve of Y258 is also unusual.
 In most conventional superconductors, a diamagnetic component suddenly appears near the resistive Tc.
 In this discovery there is a gradual decrease in magnetism and a small kink in the curve near 89.5 Kelvin.
 That temperature is significant in that it's also the magnetic Tc of Y358 and its calcium-doped analog Y2CaBa4Cu7O16+.
 Those two superconductors were also enhanced versions of YBCO whose Tc improvements were resistive only.
 Thus, this kink may represent a Y358 minority phase.
 Click HERE to read more about this odd behavior.

 Synthesis of this material was by the solid state reaction method.
 Stoichiometric amounts of the below precursors were mixed, pelletized at 70,000 psi and sintered for 12 hours at 890C.
 The pellet was then annealed for 10+ hours at 500C in flowing O2.